Derry enjoyed “exceptional” global media exposure in the Clipper Round the World yacht race, a new report has found.

 More than 200 countries accessed race coverage with Derry-Londonderry achieving its highest audiences from Europe, United States, Australia, China, Singapore and South Africa.
 Coverage also highlighted Derry-Londonderry for business, digital media and tourism, especially UK City of Culture 2013.

 International promotional activity and an outstanding ‘Clipper Homecoming Festival’ generated the huge media exposure for the city.

 “We’ve seen a healthy growth in media coverage as global interest in the Clipper Race goes from strength to strength,” observes Jonathan Levy, Director of Business Development at race organisers Clipper Ventures.
 “Derry-Londonderry generated good coverage, especially with creative promotional events and a few surprise VIP visitors.
 The wonderful homecoming celebrations at the beginning of July added a further boost.
 In addition to news coverage the TV documentary series reaches a cumulative audience in excess of half a billion people around the world.”

-The international television documentary series of six one-hour programmes is broadcast by Discovery Networks and other major broadcasters.
-Called Against the Tide, it follows the human adventure of amateur sailors taking on the most challenging conditions in the world’s longest ocean race – requiring almost a year to complete the 40,000 mile circumnavigation.
-BBC TV Northern Ireland also commissioned a documentary about the home boat, which is anticipated to be broadcast in the New Year.
+The international television documentary series Against the Tide, has played a major role in this.
+It follows the human adventure of amateur sailors taking on the most challenging conditions in the world’s longest ocean race – requiring almost a year to complete the 40,000 mile circumnavigation.
+BBC NI also commissioned a documentary about the home boat - directed by Derry woman Margo Harkin - which is anticipated to be broadcast in the New Year.